 Diagnosis of Impaired Glucose Tolerance

 An excellent article published in 1999 in the Archives of Internal Medicine, compared the fasting blood glucose test versus the 2 hours oral glucose tolerance test.
-In this landmark study, known as the Decode study, a total of 22,514 individuals were followed for a mean duration of 8.8 years.
+In this landmark study, (known as the Decode study), a total of 22,514 individuals were followed for a mean duration of 8.8 years.
 The authors looked at the number of deaths due to various stages of glucose abnormalities (Impaired Glucose Tolerance, Impaired Fasting Glucose and Diabetes).
-A large number of deaths were attributable to Impaired Glucose Tolerance.
-Many of these individuals had a normal fasting blood glucose.
-They would not have been diagnosed if only the fasting blood glucose test was given.
+A large number of deaths occurred due to Impaired Glucose Tolerance.
+Many of these individuals had a normal fasting blood glucose level.

-Unfortunately, most physicians in the US rely only on the fasting blood glucose.
+Unfortunately, most physicians rely only on fasting blood glucose.
 They don’t take the extra step of doing an oral glucose tolerance test.
-Consequently, this important medical condition with serious complications remains largely undiagnosed.
+Consequently, they miss the diagnosis of this important medical condition with serious complications.

 Glucose Tolerance Test

-2 hour Oral Glucose Tolerance Test is done in the morning after an overnight fast of about 12 hours.
-A blood sample is drawn for glucose measurement.
-The patient is then given a glucose drink, which contains 75 grams of glucose.
-Two hours later, another blood sample is drawn for glucose measurement.
+You go to laboratory after an overnight fast of about 12 hours.
+The phlebotomist will draw blood for glucose measurement.
+Afterwards, you will drink a liquid that cotains 75 grams of glucose.
+Two hours later, phlebotomist will draw another blood for glucose measurement.
 The patient does not eat or drink during this two hours period.

 Fasting blood glucose: